History of hearing aids: Digital hearing aid

 Beginning in the early 1960s, Bell Telephone Laboratories created digital processing for creating both speech and audio signals on a large mainframe computer.
 Because of the slow processing ability of these large digital computers of the era, the process of simulating hearing aids was extremely slow.
 The processing of the audio speech signal took longer than the length of the duration of the speech signal itself preventing the processing of speech in real time.
 This made it nearly impossible to conceive the idea that a self-contained, wearable digital hearing aid could be made small enough to fit onto an ear like a conventional analog hearing aid.
 However, this digital processing research was important for learning about how to develop sounds for those with hearing disabilities.

 In the 1970s, the microprocessor was created.
 This microprocessor helped to open up the door to miniaturization of the digital hearing aid.
-Moreover, researcher Edgar Villchur developed an analog multi-channel amplitude compression device with amplitude compression that enabled the audio signal to be separated into frequency bands.
-These frequency bands were able to adjust the analog sound non-linearly so that loud sounds could be less amplified and weak sounds could become more amplified.
+Moreover, researcher Edgar Villchur developed an analog multi-channel amplitude compression device that enabled an audio signal to be separated into frequency bands.
+These frequency bands were able to adjust the analog sound non-linearly so that weaker sounds could be amplified more while louder sounds were amplified less.
 The system of multi-channel amplitude compression would be later used as the fundamental structural design for the first hearing aids that used digital technology.

-Also in the 1970s the creation of a hybrid hearing aid was possible in which the analog components of a conventional hearing aid consisting of amplifiers, filters and signal limiting were combined with a separate digital programmable component into a conventional hearing aid case.
+Also in the 1970s came the creation of the hybrid hearing aid in which the analog components of a conventional hearing aid consisting of amplifiers, filters and signal limiting were combined with a separate digital programmable component into a conventional hearing aid case.
 The audio processing remained analog but was able to be controlled by the digital programmable component.
 The digital component could be programmed by connecting the device to an external computer in the laboratory then disconnected to allow the hybrid device to function as a conventional wearable hearing aid.

 The hybrid device was effective from a practical point of view because of the low power consumption and compact size.
-At that time, low-power analog amplifier technology was well developed in contrast to the available semiconductor chips able to process audio in real time.
+At that time, low-power analog amplifier technology was more developed in comparison to the available semiconductor chips able to process audio in real time.
 The combination of high performance analog components for real time audio processing and a separate low power digital programmable component only for controlling the analog signal led to the creation several low power digital programmable components able to implement different types of digital control of analog circuits.

 A hybrid hearing aid was developed by Etymotic Design.
-A little later, Mangold and Lane created a programmable multi-channel hybrid hearing aid.
-Graupe with co-authors developed a digital programmable component that implemented an adaptive noise filter that could be added to a hybrid hearing aid.
+A little later, Stephan Mangold and Arne Leijon created a programmable multi-channel hybrid hearing aid.
+Graupe with co-authors developed a digital programmable component that implemented an adaptive noise filter that could be added to a hybrid hearing aid, referred to as the Zeta Noise Blocker, routinely adjusted the gain in the frequency channels to help control high levels of noise.
+The chip was integrated in a number of hearing aids in the 1980s.